Elias Durnford: Military Service

 Durnford's own estate was 52662 acre, including his 5000 acre plantation, named Belle Fontaine, which was located atop the eastern cliffs above Mobile Bay.
 The location was also home to a military convalescent hospital, named Crofton.
 He designed a new port for the area, but the plan was never put into action.
 His design for a road to link Mobile to the colony's capital, Pensacola was more successful and was partly completed.

 When the Governor of West Florida, John Eliot, hanged himself in 1769, Durnford was named Lieutenant Governor of the colony.
-While in England on 25 August 1769 Durnford married Rebecca Walker.
-The couple returned to British West Florida where he was Acting Governor until the new governor, Peter Chester, arrived on 10 August 1770.
+After getting married in England, Durnford returned to West Florida and was appointed Acting Governor until the new governor, Peter Chester, arrived on 10 August 1770.
 Durnford remained as Lieutenant Governor and was a member of the West Florida Council until 1778.

-Durnford and his wife had a total of nine children, five sons and four daughters.

 Durnford's duties changed with the outbreak of the American Revolutionary War.
 Spanish forces, allied with France and the American colonial rebels, moved to capture British West Florida.
 January 1780 found Durnford in command of Fort Charlotte in Mobile, an old French fort in disrepair that had been formerly known as Fort Conde.
 His force of 287 regulars and irregulars was opposed by a Spanish force of 2,000 troops, that arrived in Mobile Bay on 10 February 1780.
 Given that Durnford was greatly outnumbered the Spanish demanded the surrender of the British force, but Durnford refused, hoping for a relief force from Pensacola.
 The opposing commanders carried on protracted and polite negotiations over wine and cigars, while the Spanish prepared to take the old fort.
 Relief was not forthcoming and on 10 March 1780 Durnford surrendered, his estate having been burnt.

 As part of the surrender to the Spanish commander Bernardo de Gálvez, Durnford received an agreement that his garrison would be accorded the honours of war and that the Spanish would not punish the people of the town for the defence.
 De Gálvez agreed but insisted that the armed colonists would be treated as prisoners of war.
 This was agreed and Spanish troops entered Fort Charlotte in August 1780.
 De Gálvez later captured Pensacola and the rest of West Florida in 1781.

 Durnford and his family returned to Britain and he carried on his military career in the 1790s, campaigning against the French forces in Martinique, Guadeloupe and St. Lucia.

+Family

+While in England on 25 August 1769 Durnford married Rebecca Walker.
+Durnford and his wife had a total of nine children, five sons and four daughters.
+He was the father of soldier-engineer Major General Elias Walker Durnford.